slcadaptivedesign/simple_nodejs_fileserver/README.md

 Simple fileserver built with node.js

-Requires a "Public" folder to house CSS and Javascript files.
+Requires a "public" folder to house HTML, CSS and Javascript files.